zMarkitos/zMOptimization_2026/Optimization_English.md

 nerf-spawner-mobs: true
 ```

-Mobs spawned by spawners will have no AI.
+Mobs spawned by spawners will not have AI.
 Drastically improves performance on servers with many spawners.
-Mobs can still jump in water if `spawner-nerfed-mobs-should-jump: true` in paper-world.
+Mobs can jump in water if `spawner-nerfed-mobs-should-jump: true` in paper-world.

 </details>